This page tells you about grading for cancer. There is information about

 - the grade and stage of the tumour

 - your age

 - your general health

 This helps them to predict the likely outcome of the cancer and decide on the best treatment.

-Generally, a lower tumour grade indicates a better outlook.
-A higher grade cancer may grow and spread more quickly and may need faster or more intensive treatment.
+Generally, a lower tumour grade has a better outlook.
+A higher grade cancer may grow and spread more quickly.
+A high grade cancer usually needs faster or more intensive treatment.

-For some types of cancer the grade is very important in planning treatment and predicting outlook.
+For some types of cancer, the grade is very important in planning treatment and the possible outcome.
 These include soft tissue sarcoma, primary brain tumours, and breast and prostate cancer.

 - breast cancer